All Episodes

 Why isn't there an investigation?

-Because what that means to them is does anybody care what happened to our son?
+Because what that means to them is, does anybody care what happened to our son?

-Does anybody nobody cares what happened to our son?
+Nobody cares what happened to our son.

 And I think what they're starting to realize is it's all about the campaign.

-They're trying to keep whatever did happen squelched and unknown, or certainly unreported, so as not to have any kind of negative impact on Obama's campaign.
+And they're trying to keep whatever did happen squelched and unknown, or certainly unreported, so as not to have any kind of negative impact on Obama's campaign.

 You would think an event like this would open millions of eyes.